Marinades are a quick and easy way to add a boost of flavor to your grilled foods.

-When meat sits at room temperature, it enters the danger zone—the temperature range between 40°F and 140°F in which bacteria thrives.
+When meat sits at room temperature, it enters the danger zone—the temperature range between 40°F and 140°F (4°C and 60°C) in which bacteria thrives.
 Always marinate meat in the refrigerator.
-If you’re using an older recipe that calls for room-temperature marinating, increase the marinating time and do it in the fridge.
-Veggies can be marinated at room temperature and allow you to get more flavor in less time.
+If you’re using an older recipe that calls for room-temperature marinating, put it in the fridge.
+A basic guide is to let chicken marinade in the fridge for 30 minutes to three hours, beef and pork can marinade for 30 minutes to overnight.
+And it takes 15 minutes to one hour for fish to marinate.
+Veggies can be marinated at room temperature for 15 to 30 minutes and allows you to get more flavor in less time.

-3. Perfect your marinade to meat ratio.
-If you don’t use enough marinade, your meat won’t be fully coated in all of that flavor.
+If you don’t use enough marinade, your meat won’t be fully coated.
 If you use too much, you’re just wasting money.
 This can be a difficult balance to achieve—fortunately, the right balance is fairly simple.
-Generally speaking, you want about a ½ cup of marinade for each pound of meat.
+Generally speaking, you want about a ½ (120 mL) cup of marinade for each pound of meat.
 You can adjust this to suit whatever cut of meat you’re cooking, and the vessel you’re marinating in.

 A typical marinade includes an acid, oil, seasonings, and salt.
 Each of the ingredients has a job.
 Acids like vinegar or lemon juice add a bright and flavorful balance to the charred smoky flavors from the grill.
 Plus, they can help break down the surface of your meat, so it’s great for thin, tougher cuts of meat like skirt steak.
 Oil is a great carrier for flavor, so it helps all of the flavors in your marinade combine and really coats your meat.